The Best Robo-Advisers for Seniors

 - Minimum investment: $0 to open account; $10 to start investing

-- Account options: Taxable individual/joint accounts, traditional IRAs, Roth IRAs, rollover IRAs, and health savings accounts (HSAs)
+- Account options: Taxable individual and joint accounts, traditional IRAs, Roth IRAs, rollover IRAs, and health savings accounts (HSAs)

 - Promotions: None

 With Fidelity Go, you simply answer a few questions to get a recommended investment strategy.
 The hands-off service will monitor your account and the markets, and then automatically adjust your investments to help you reach your goals.
-The 14 strategies range from more conservative to more aggressive, but all offer diversification to try to minimize the risk involved.
+The 14 strategies range from conservative to aggressive, but all offer diversification to try to minimize the risk involved.
+We love having plenty of options without the sense of being overwhelmed.

 Pros & Cons:Pros About Fidelity Go